kaakmal/tutorial-workbench/README.md

 * Can convert tutorial to QWizard that is playable
 * Can play QWizard
 * Multi-command steps now possible
+* Data collected in event recorder can be sent to other functions via signal-slot mechanism
 ## Next Steps:
 * Create workbench buttons/interface
 * Record commands in a way that is actually usable for highlighting GUI elements